-Completing your dissertation or thesis means a lot of time, effort and hard work.
-There’s no shortcut on the road to research success, but as with anything, there are ways to optimise the process and work smarter.
+Completing your dissertation or thesis requires a hearty investment of time, effort and hard work.
+There’s no shortcut on the road to research success, but as with anything, there are ways to optimize the process and work smarter.

-In this post, I’ll share with you a handful of apps, software and services that will make your life a little easier during dissertation time.
+In this post, we’ll share with you a handful of apps, software and services that will make your life a little easier throughout the research process.

 #1: Grammarly Premium

 Let’s face it – the spell checker in Microsoft Word just plain sucks.
 False positives and negatives abound, missed errors, ridiculous suggestions – you’re often better off spell checking yourself.
 Thankfully, you don’t need to do that, thanks to Grammarly.